Catherine Tofts: Life

-Jonathon Swift has a short poem about Mrs Tofts in his "works" which talks of her beauty.
+Jonathan Swift has a short poem about Mrs Tofts in his "works" which talks of her beauty.
 It is thought however that the verse was written by Alexander Pope.

 Tofts quit the stage in 1709 and married Joseph Smith, English consul at Venice.
-They had a son but he died as when still a child and Catherine became mentally ill.
+They had a son but he died when still a child and Catherine became mentally ill.
 She died in 1756 and her husband married again the following year.